foundersandcoders/pg-workshop/README.md

 So far, we've only been dealing with `GET`ting data from a server.
 But what if we want users to be able to add their details to our database?

 In the commented out form in `index.html` we have this HTML attribute: `action="create-user"`.
+When a user clicks 'submit' on this form, the details they have entered will be sent in the payload to a 'create-user' endpoint.
+Let's make this endpoint now.

 1. Create a new handler function for the endpoint `create-user` in `router.js`.
 What kind of **method** do you think you'll need (check the HTML!)?
 How will you access the data from your form?
 - The data from your form should be used to `INSERT` a new row into your `users` table